bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 a *@task* decorator that describes the task before the definition of the function/method.

-As an example, let us assume that the application calls a function *func*, which receives a file path (string parameter) and an integer parameter.
+As an example (:numref:`code_python`), let us assume that the application calls a function *func*, which receives a file path (string parameter) and an integer parameter.
 The code of *func* updates the file.

 .. code-block:: python
+    :name: code_python
+    :caption: Python application example

     def func(file_path, value):
         # update the file 'file_path'